TheDrawingCoder-Gamer/aoc-writeups/docs/2020/day07.md

 @:include(/inc/solutionHeader.md)

-Today _was_ a Haxe day but my solution from 2021 was incompetent and honestly I'm tired of rewriting all my things, especially when the Scala is so elegant.
+Today _was_ a Haxe day but my solution from 2021 was incompetent, and honestly I'm tired of rewriting all my things, especially when the Scala is so elegant.